-Robert H. Smit is a Partner at Simpson Thacher & Bartlett LLP where he is Co-Chair of the Litigation Department’s International Dispute Resolution Practice.
+Robert Smit is a partner at Simpson Thacher & Bartlett LLP, where he is co-chair of the litigation department’s international dispute resolution practice.
 He represents clients in a wide range of complex commercial litigations and arbitrations, concentrating in the areas of international commercial and investment arbitration.
-Mr. Smit regularly also serves as arbitrator in international arbitrations in the United States, Europe and Latin America, and is listed as one of the leading international arbitration lawyers in the world by Chambers Global, Chambers USA, International Who’s Who of Business Lawyers, Euromoney, Law Business Research, Legal Media Group Expert Guides, and PLC Global Counsel Handbooks.
+Smit regularly serves as arbitrator in international arbitrations in the United States, Europe, and Latin America, and is listed as one of the leading international arbitration lawyers in the world by Chambers Global, Chambers USA, International Who’s Who of Business Lawyers, Euromoney, Law Business Research, Legal Media Group Expert Guides, and PLC Global Counsel Handbooks.

-Mr. Smit’s current and recent positions include: U.S. Member of the ICC International Court of Arbitration; Chair of the New York City Bar Association International Commercial Disputes Committee; Adviser, ALI Restatement (Third) of International Arbitration in the United States; Co-Chair of the ICC Task Force on Production of Electronic Documents in Arbitration; Chair of the Center for Public Resource’s Arbitration Committee; and Vice Chair of the International Bar Association’s Committee on International Arbitration and ADR.
+Smit has served as a U.S. member of the ICC International Court of Arbitration, chair of the New York City Bar Association International Commercial Disputes Committee, adviser to ALI Restatement (Third) of International Arbitration in the United States, co-chair of the ICC Task Force on Production of Electronic Documents in Arbitration, chair of the Center for Public Resource’s Arbitration Committee, and vice-chair of the International Bar Association’s Committee on International Arbitration and ADR.